zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 * setting up these tools - how to install and configure them
 * managing your configuration with git for recovery and reuse across multiple machines
 * shell optimizations that compound the speed boosts
-* advanced patterns, custom shell functions, additional optimizations, use-cases, demos and useful scripts
+* advanced patterns, custom shell functions, additional use-cases, demos and useful scripts

 And now, a humble request.
 If you've found this article at all helpful or interesting, please share it with someone you think could benefit from the information.
 And, if you have feedback, questions or other content you'd like to see in the future, please don't hesitate to reach out and let me know.
 Thank you for reading!